 Welcome to Next Generation Theatre!
 We are so excited that you are interested in our theatre program.
 Below you can find information regarding our current and upcoming sessions.

 Auditions for all 3 Spring productions will be held on Wednesday, December 18th from 4:00 pm – 7:00 pm.
 You do not need to stay for the whole three hours as one audition typically only takes 5-10 minutes.
 Each student should prepare part of any song (usually one verse and one chorus is enough) to sing for our directors.
+Students auditioning for the middle and teen shows may be asked to do a cold reading at the audition!
 We ask for a $50 deposit toward the total tuition of $245 on the date of the audition.
 Students cannot receive their script or CD until this deposit has been paid.